layer-3/docs/docs/legacy/about/glossary.md

 #### Policies

 Our policies set the foundation of our work and are readily available to everyone.
-They can be found under the [Legal](#) section.&#x20;
+They can be found under the [Legal](#) section.

 #### Protocol